Glusk/sprouts/DESIGN.md

     }
 }
 ```
-We can consider a geometrical representation of a vertex (a `label, position`
-pair) and a combinatorial representation (a `label, color` pair).
-The design
-proposed above couples the representations into a single object.

-This is not always desireable.
-If we want to update the color or the position
+If we want to update the color or the position of the vertex we have to either
-of the vertex we have to either make `Vertex` mutable or locate and update all
+make `Vertex` mutable or locate and update all occurrences of the old `Vertex`
-occurrences of the old `Vertex` object with the new `Vertex` object that
+object with the new `Vertex` object that contains the updated values.
+Both
-contains the updated values.
-Both options seem hacky.
+options seem hacky.

 A decoupling of a vertex from its attributes is needed: